-A mixed sampling method was adopted for the administration of the questionnaires in the study.
+A mixed sampling method was adopted for the selfadministered questionnaires in the study.
 Firstly, purposive (judgmental) sampling was used with stringent criteria for only community pharmacists with supervisory roles or responsibilities on procurement.
 Those who strictly play patient care roles were excluded from the study.
-The random sampling method was thereafter used for the purposively selected group.
-This was done to minimize researcher bias inherent in purposive sampling.
+Thereafter, a random sampling method was used to minimize researcher bias inherent in purposive sampling.

-Data Analysis
+Statistical Analysis

-Data were analyzed using Statistical Package for Social Sciences version 25 Descriptive statistics such as mean, standard deviation, and median.
-Inferential statistical measures such as Friedman's ANOVA test, Kendall W, and Bonferroni test.Henry Garrett's ranking method was used to measure the mean rank score of each determinant.
-Multinomial logistic regression analysis (MNL) was used to investigate the interaction effects of buying criteria on the channel preference decisions of community pharmacists.
+Data were analyzed using Statistical Package for Social Sciences version 25.
+Descriptive statistics such as mean, standard deviation, and median.
+Inferential statistical measures such as Friedman's ANOVA test, Kendall W, and Bonferroni test.
+Henry Garrett's ranking method was used to measure the mean rank score of each determinant.
+Multinomial logistic regression analysis (MNL) was used to predict the channel preference decisions of community pharmacists based on the independent variables.
 Study outcomes for MNL were procurement decisions premised on channel preferences for; pharmaceutical companies (PC), wholesalers (LW), and Open market channels (OM).